EOSIoT/rfid-scanner-node/README.md

 ### Using

-Run the application with super-user priviledges.
+Run the application with super-user privileges.
 Take note of the unique device ID to reference the scanner's data in the [demo web application](http://eosiot.io/rfid).

 If the application was setup correctly, you will see the results of an initial blockchain *info* request, showing that communication with the designated EOS API endpoint is working.